Bachelor of Science in Nursing (BSN) Program

 Application & Admission Requirements:

-- Apply online with a $60 nonrefundable application fee.
-Application deadline is November 15, 2019.
+- Completed application accompanied with a $60 nonrefundable application fee.

 - Applicants are required to complete the Test of Essential Academic Skills (ATI TEAS) with a score of Proficient or higher.